Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Library

-The library offers secure Wi-Fi and is open 6 days a week during the traditional academic terms, with limited weekday hours during breaks.
+The physical library space offers secure Wi-Fi and is open 6 days a week during the traditional academic terms, with limited weekday hours during breaks.
 Comfortable study space is available for a variety of study styles and seating preferences.

 As part of its commitment to being student-focused, the library also loans laptops, iPads, chargers, power strips, power banks, whiteboards and markers, full-spectrum “happy” lights, and headphones.